BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint Guidelines on Risk Factors.pdf.md

 --- Page 16 ---

-![This is a close-up of the European Banking Authority (EBA) logo, featured below the text 'THE RISK FACTORS GUIDELINES'.

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN BANKING AUTHORITY](#)
 ### Weighting risk factors

-![A minimalist, text-only logo for the Joint Committee of the European Supervisory Authorities.
-The text is in a grey, sans-serif font, centered on a plain white background.

-JOINT COMMITTEE OF THE EUROPEAN
-SUPERVISORY AUTHORITIES](#)

-![A horizontal banner featuring the logos of the European Securities and Markets Authority (ESMA) and the European Insurance and Occupational Pensions Authority (EIOPA).
-The ESMA logo on the left has blue text and a circle of blue stars.
-The EIOPA logo on the right has a blue abstract graphic above its name.

-esma
-European Securities and Markets Authority eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

 36. When weighting risk factors, firms should make an informed judgement about the